 Tom came to Horton Animal Hospital-Forum in 2004, first as a client with his chocolate lab Tuff, but quickly stayed on as an employee where he currently works as our Office Manager.
 Tom's past experience includes working in the field of nursing and working in canine search and rescue along with his dog, Tuff.
 Tom and Tuff were even deployed to Ground Zero on 9/11/01.
 Outside of work, Tom can be found watching either of his two sons playing baseball or soccer, cheering for the Missouri Tigers, St. Louis Cardinals, or just spending time with his family.

 Whitney, a Missouri native, joined the Horton Animal Hospital-Forum team in July of 2012.
 She interned for a year at Dickerson Park Zoo after obtaining a B.S. in Fisheries and Wildlife Science from MIZZOU.
 Whitney has two cats, George and Millie.
 Millie came to her after a car accident and is now a very happy three-legged kitty.

 Laura returned to her hometown of Columbia, MO.
 She worked as a veterinary technician in Arizona (for one of our former technicians, now Dr. Easley) and California.
 After using our services as a client for several months, she joined our team of technicians in 2014.
 She and her husband live in northeast Columbia with a Great Dane and seven cats.

-Robby joined our team in 2012 and is currently a Veterinary Scholar at Mizzou planning to start Veterinary School in the Fall of 2019.
+Robby joined our team in 2012 and is currently a Veterinary Student at Mizzou.
 He enjoys bicycling, running and the outdoors.
 He has the littermate to Dr. R's dog, Moose.
 His dog's name is Checkers.